JaGoLi/libreboot-repo/www/news/libreboot202104xx.md

 going around the internet looking for people that disagree with her political views; she then attempts to *cancel* those people.
 See: cancel culture.

-Coraline: I am transgender, and you suck.
-In fact, you're a monster.
+Coraline: I am transgender, and I'm deeply saddened by your views.
 You do not represent us, and I reject your ideas entirely.
 Your so-called *Ethical Source* movement pushes non-free licenses; specifically, these licenses, so-called Ethical licenses, place huge restrictions on the usage of the software.
 If a